 NOTES: The maximum bit-rate for MP3 is 320 kbps and 450 kbps for ogg.
 The relationship between kbps setting and the audibility of artifacts will depend on the material being rendered and the listening environment.
 You should always check your rendered files with a good pair of headphones prior to release.
 Sample rates - the MP3 standard only supports 3 rates (32000, 44100 and 48000 Hz).
 Setting the FL Studio sample rate outside these values will result in MP3 rendering errors.
 The MP3 conversion introduces a small silence at the start of the file in addition to the original audio.
 For this reason it's not suitable for use where time-alignment of the audio is critical (loops, samples, vocal tracks etc).
 Where possible use at least 16-Bit .wav format when sharing or saving audio in a production environment.

-- FLAC - Lossless Compressed Audio.
+FLAC - Lossless Compressed Audio.
 FLAC (Free Lossless Audio Codec) is similar to WAV format in retaining all audio information in the encoded waveform.
 FLAC has the additional useful property of significantly compressing (reducing) the file size.
 FLAC files are typically between 20 to 30% smaller than the equivalent WAV file, all while retaining a bit-perfect copy of the original data.
-NOTE: This is file-size compression, similar to .zip etc, not audio-level compression.
+NOTE: This is file-size, data compression, similar to .zip etc. It is not audio-level compression.

 NOTE: All FLAC compression settings are bit-identical after decompression (lossless is lossless).
 Given the differences in file sizes between compression settings is minimal, it doesn't matter much which one you use, it only affects encoding time.
 The typical encoding time for a setting of 0 is around 4x faster than 8.